 Henrik L. Pedersen was appointed Chief Executive and Executive Director of the Board of Associated British Ports Holdings in August 2018.
 Henrik joined ABP from APM Terminals, a key business within A.P.
 Moller-Maersk, where he served as Chief Commercial Officer from January 2017.
 He has 20 years of experience in a wide range of senior leadership roles across A.P.
 Moller-Maersk businesses worldwide.

-Marina Wyatt was appointed Chief Financial Officer and Executive Director of the Board of Associated British Ports Holdings on 14 March 2019.
+Marina Wyatt was appointed Chief Financial Officer and Executive Director of the Board of Associated British Ports Holdings in March 2019.
 Marina has more than 20 years of experience in senior finance leadership roles as Chief Financial Officer of UBM Plc, TomTom NV, Colt Telecom Plc and Psion Plc.
 Marina is currently a non-executive director and Chair of the Audit Committee of Renewi Plc and supervisory board member of Lucas Bols NV.
 Marina is a Fellow of the Institute of Chartered Accountants in England and Wales and holds a geography degree from Cambridge University.

 Eric Machiels joined the Board of Associated British Ports Holdings in October 2017.
 Eric has been the Managing Director, Asset Management in the London office of OMERS Infrastructure since October 2017.
 His main focus is to drive the delivery of value growth within OMERS portfolio companies by advising management teams, while drawing on his prior executive background in turning around and growing private equity-owned companies.
 He also supports OMERS transaction teams during asset acquisitions.
 Prior to his position at OMERS Infrastructure, Eric served for eight years as CEO of Infinis Energy, a renewable energy company, after he was seconded into the business from Terra Firma Capital Partners.
 Before joining Terra Firma, Eric held executive positions within two portfolio companies held by Clayton, Dubilier & Rice, a private US equity firm.
 Eric has a Licentiate in Law, magna cum laude, from the University of Leuven (Belgium) and an MBA from Harvard Business School.

-Robbie Barr joined the Board of Associated British Ports Holdings on 13 March 2019.
+Robbie Barr joined the Board of Associated British Ports Holdings in March 2019.
 He is as a senior advisor to OMERS Private Equity and Infrastructure in Europe.
 Robbie was Executive Chairman of Four Seasons Health Care from 2014-2018 and of Odeon & UCI Cinemas from 2012-2016.
 From 2009 to 2016 he was a Managing Director of the private equity firm Terra Firma Capital Partners.
 Prior to joining Terra Firma Robbie had senior finance roles at Vodafone Group plc including Group Financial Controller and Chief Financial Officer of Vodafone’s operations outside Western Europe.
 He is a Chartered Accountant and has a MA in Mathematics from Oxford University.

-Helen Newell was appointed to the Board of Associated British Ports Holdings on 13 March 2019.
+Helen Newell was appointed to the Board of Associated British Ports Holdings in March 2019.
 Helen is a Senior Vice President in the GIC Infrastructure team, focused on Asset Management.
 Prior to joining GIC in October 2018, Helen worked in operations, governance and corporate roles for more than 20 years, primarily in the infrastructure, transportation and mining sectors, across Australia, North America and Africa.
 Most recently she was the Global Head of Risk for Rio Tinto, the FTSE100/ASX 50 global diversified mining company.
 Helen holds an MBA from the Kellogg Graduate School of Management at Northwestern University (Chicago), a Bachelor of Commerce (Hons) from University of NSW (Sydney), and is a graduate of the Australian Institute of Company Directors.

 Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings in July 2015.
 Hakim has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
 Hakim is responsible for all WHI’s activities globally and is a member of its investment committee.
 He leads and coordinates all aspects of WHI’s mandate and business areas, including investments origination, execution and asset management.
 Prior to setting up Wren House, Hakim served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
 He is also Non-Executive Board member of London City Airport where he chairs and is a member of committees of the board.
 He is an Alliance Member of the Atlantic Council and serves on the Advisory Board of Harvard University, Zofnass for Sustainable Infrastructure.
 Hakim holds a bachelor's degree in Computer Science from Queens College.